Operation Hastings: 19–25 July

 On 24 July Company I, 3/5 Marines was setting up a radio relay station on Hill 362 approximately 7.5 km north of the Rockpile.
 As the 2nd Platoon moved to establish forward defences on the hillside the PAVN opened fire from concealed positions.
-LCPL Richard A. Pittman of the 1st Platoon ran forward with a machine gun to cover the retreat of the 2nd Platoon and he and the survivors retreated to the crest of the hill, but the dead and wounded were left behind.
+Lance corporal Richard A. Pittman of the 1st Platoon ran forward with a machine gun to cover the retreat of the 2nd Platoon and he and the survivors retreated to the crest of the hill, but the dead and wounded were left behind.
 One of the survivors hid among the dead as the PAVN moved forward finishing off any surviving Marines.
-The PAVN then dropped accurate mortar fire on the crest of Hill 362 for the next two hours until a Marine UH-1E Gunship from VMO-2 silenced them.
+The PAVN then dropped accurate mortar fire on the crest of Hill 362 for the next two hours until a Marine UH-1E gunship from VMO-2 silenced them.
 Company K moved to support Company I, but was stopped by heavy fire despite air and artillery support.
 Company I was also battered by heavy rains from Typhoon Ora and this and the thick jungle canopy complicated the evacuation of wounded.
 Eventually engineers were lowered in to cut out an LZ, but only 11 wounded were able to be evacuated.
-The PAVN made repeated assaults on Company I closing to within 5m at times, the Marines could hear the PAVN talking and breathing nearby.
+The PAVN made repeated assaults on Company I closing to within 5m at times, the marines could hear the PAVN talking and breathing nearby.
 By dawn the PAVN had pulled out, Company I had suffered 18 dead and 82 wounded, 21 PAVN bodies were found and two prisoners taken.
-Prisoner interrogation revealed that the Marines had been attacked by the PAVN 6th Battalion, 812th Regiment.
+Prisoner interrogation revealed that the marines had been attacked by the PAVN 6th Battalion, 812th Regiment.
 Pittman was later awarded the Medal of Honor for his actions on Hill 362.

-On 25 July Generals Kyle and English met at Dong Ha and decided to withdraw Task Force Delta to the south due to the difficult terrain for manoeuvre and the lack of LZs for helicopter assaults.
+On 25 July Kyle and English met at Dong Ha and decided to withdraw Task Force Delta to the south due to the difficult terrain for manoeuvre and the lack of LZs for helicopter assaults.